milafrerichs/new-mila-frerichs/content/newsletter/weekly-notes-2019-08-25.md

 # Business/Consulting

-I have some consulting availability in mid September if you want my help creating an interactive map or chart or create a mapping tool.
-Or just in general have an interesting project, just how reply.
+I have some consulting availability in mid September if you want my help creating an interactive map, chart or create a mapping/open data tool.
+Or just in general have an interesting project, just hit reply.

 # Photo of the Week